Information on the processing of personal data in regards to the SMEDATA project

 Please note that you need to provide permission for the App to access:

-This permission is needed for downloading and accessing the content resources of the App that are stored online as well as for using the Bookmarks and Saved documents features.
+This permission is needed for saving the custom settings, downloading and accessing the content resources of the App that are stored online as well as using the Bookmarks and Saved documents features.
 This information is not send to anyone.
 Some of the data, such as IP address of your device, is stored on the database server from which the download of the documents is performed.
 The information is stored 7 days.

 Please note that this Privacy statement does not cover hyperlinks in the App that re-direct you to external sources (e.g. the hyperlinks in section Useful links).